 Independent investigation and reporting unresolved violations of non-compliant companies to the Federal Trade Commission.

-Rigorous, competitive challenge process, enabling other companies to identify issues for the Direct Selling SRC.
+Rigorous, competitive challenge process, enabling other companies to identify issues for the DSSRC.

 Increased consumer protection that will compliment law enforcement with the hallmarks of successful self-regulation.

-The DSA developed the DSSRC with the CBBB for several reasons, including:
+The DSA developed the DSSRC with BBB National Programs for several reasons, including:

-Yes, the DSSRC will apply to the entire direct selling industry, both DSA members and non-members.
+Yes, the DSSRC applies to the entire direct selling industry, both DSA members and non-members.

 DSA members’ compliance with the DSA Code of Ethics will help inform them of current standards and business ethics.